Warm glass: Mould slumping

 Mould slumping begins with a sheet of flat glass placed above a ceramic mould.
 When heated, the glass slumps into the mould under its own weight.

 These moulds are usually commercially made and are offered in a range of standard shapes and sizes: bowls, trays etc. For custom pieces, a glass worker may also make a specialised or temporary mould as a one-off.

 To avoid trapped air, the mould is perforated with a small vent hole.
 The hot glass otherwise forms a good seal with the lip of the mould and an air bubble is trapped.
 Such a trapped bubble often causes problems - when cooling this air may contract to form a partial vacuum that is enough to break the glass.
 As the glass is not heated enough to become liquid, this air cannot escape as bubbles and so venting is required.

-Kiln wash is used beforehand, to prevent the glass sticking to the mould.
+Kiln wash or ZYP Coatings' Boron Nitride Aerosol Lubricoat is used beforehand, to prevent the glass sticking to the mould.